 In order to comply with the Affordable Care Act, the State of Oregon made the decision to build its own Health Insurance Exchange (ORHIX).
 An online portal to allow applicants was supposed to go live October 1, 2013.
 As of March 30, 2014 the site was not functional and all ORHIX applications must be processed from paper applications.

 By understanding the reasons for failure, organizations can become resistant to it.
-His team at eCameron, whose mantra is “Strategy, People, Process, and then Technology,” specializes in rescuing projects and helping organizations drive business value from their strategy.
+His mantra is “Strategy, People, Process, and then Technology” and he specializes in rescuing projects and helping organizations drive business value from their strategy.

-In his book, Rescue the Problem Project: A Complete Guide to Identifying, Preventing, and Recovering from Project Failure (AMACOM), he defines a project audit and recovery process for rescuing red projects that focuses on root cause correction and prevention.
-He is also a writer for The CEO Magazine, American Management Association, his own Back From Red blog, and contributes to numerous other publications, including Fortune/CNN Money, CIO Update, ZDNet, Enterprising CIO, and IT Business Edge.
+Rescue the Problem Project: A Complete Guide to Identifying, Preventing, and Recovering from Project Failure (HarperCollins, 2011), defines a project audit and recovery process for rescuing red projects that focuses on root cause correction and prevention.

 He is a professional member of the Association for Corporate Growth (ACG), Project Management Institute, and the Society for Information Management (SIM).
 He has been chosen to speak to numerous companies and professional organizations, including NASA, BEA Systems, Houghton-Mifflin-Harcourt, Portland General Electric, and Bonneville Power Administration.